knyar/nginx-lua-prometheus/README.md

 Metrics will be available at `http://your.nginx:9145/metrics`.
 Note that the gauge metric in this example contains values obtained from nginx global state, so they get set immediately before metrics are returned to the client.

-**Note**: using HTTP host as a metric label value on servers that have many virtual hosts has potential performance implications.
-Please read the caveats section below for more information.

 ## API reference